sbt/sbt-atmos/README.md

 atmosSettings
 ```

+**Note:** *These settings need to come after the Akka library dependency
+settings, to have the appropriate trace dependencies automatically added based
+on the Akka version being used.
+Otherwise an extra dependency will need to be
+added manually.*

-For a full `.scala` build, add these settings to your project settings:
+For a full `.scala` build, add these settings to your project settings, after
+the Akka library dependencies:

 ```scala
 com.typesafe.sbt.SbtAtmos.atmosSettings